HenriqueBBrum/Shiny-APPs/README.md

 # Shiny-APPs
-Health and Public Security applications with Shiny
+Public health and security applications with Shiny

 This repo consist of two shiny applications: A pulbic security application and a public health (unfinished)